-Bear in mind that only products labelled as skincare lotions or words to that effect are suitable for use on the face.
+Do bear in mind that only products labelled as skincare lotions or words to that effect are suitable for use on the face.
 Body butters will most likely contain oils that aren’t suitable for facial use, and this can often prove counterproductive.

 British law stipulates that the legal maximum limit for THC content in any CBD product is 0.2%.

 You’ll notice when shopping around that the best vendors tend to take this extremely seriously; often to the extent of publishing independent ‘batch testing’ results to prove how little is in their product.

-There’s not been a single case of any CBD product manufactured in the UK failing in this regard.
+There’s not been a single case of any product manufactured in the UK failing in this regard.

 What About Side Effects?